JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/07-Defining-Modular-Monads.md

 **This file has two sections.
 The first only makes more sense after reading the second.
 So, be sure to read this file twice.**

-We can now return to the original question we raised at the start of the `Free` folder: if we wanted to run a sequential computation (i.e. use a monad) that used multiple effects, could we stop fighting against the "`bind` returns the same monad type" fact and simply use just one monad?
+We can now return to the original question we raised at the start of the `Free` folder: if we wanted to run a sequential computation (i.e. use a monad) that used multiple effects, could we stop fighting against the "`bind` returns the same monad type it receives" restriction and simply use just one monad?
 Yes.
 Similar to our previous examples, we can use `Coproduct`s of two or more `Free` monads.

 ## Getting Around The Non-Free-Monad Limitation